 Why is that?
 More on that in a minute.

-If you don’t have an HTTP referer, your analytics tool will show traffic as then being ‘direct’.
+If you don’t have an HTTP referer, your analytics tool will show traffic as being ‘direct’.
 Which means the source of the traffic is unknown.
+It can also mean the visitor typed your domain in their browser URL bar.
 Obviously in this example that would be incorrect.

 You want to reduce the amount of falsely reported direct traffic entries.
 While you cannot eliminate all, you should make it a goal to reduce as much as possible.